Updated March 2026

 Interest Tags and Communities

 Interest tags serve as the primary discovery mechanism for both profile matching and live stream discovery.
 Adding tags to your profile helps you find people who share specific passions, and searching live sessions by tag surfaces streams happening right now in your areas of interest.
-This structured approach to community-building gives the platform more depth than purely random platforms, and it means that users who invest in the tagging system tend to have meaningfully better experiences than those who leave their profiles blank.

 Real-Time AI + Human Moderation

 Every live stream is monitored by AI that can flag potential guideline violations as they happen.
-When the system flags something, a human Safety Specialist reviews and acts – taking down streams, issuing temporary or permanent bans, and reporting to law enforcement when legally required.
+When the system flags something, a human Safety Specialist reviews and acts — taking down streams, issuing temporary or permanent bans, and reporting to law enforcement when legally required.
 This is the moderation model that makes Yubo’s live streaming environment functionally different from less-monitored live platforms.
-It is not perfect – content does occasionally slip through – but the infrastructure investment is genuine and the response times are meaningfully faster than platforms that rely entirely on post-hoc user reports.

 How to Use Yubo